Domingo del Monte: Career

-… that the purpose of every Cuban should be in terminate the slave trade, and then, insensibly, the slavery, without upheaval or violence; and finally,… cleanse Cuba of the African race.Revista cubana: periódico de ciencias, filosofía, literatura, y bellas artes, volume 11.
-Cartas de Domingo del Monte.
-(1899).
-Retrieved on December 1, 2011.

 For Del Monte, the development of Cuba as an autonomous country had to come from within, but only through the direct involvement of white Cubans in the affairs of the country.
 That is, Del Monte was neither in favor of yielding Cuba's autonomy under Spanish rule, nor in favor of annexation under the United States.
 In both cases, in his opinion, the black race would become the majority group, and as a result, would run the country either under Spanish or Anglo-American authority.
 In Del Monte's view, white Cubans' involvement in governmental affairs was tantamount to the autonomy of Cuba.
 On October 18, 1848, he wrote a letter from Spain, wherein he clearly stated that:

-I am not for the annexation to the United States.
-To do so, Cuba must become a war field: on one side the combatants would be criollos and Anglo-americans, on the other, Spaniards and Englishmen, and in the background, lingering, the Blacks.
-Result: the Spaniards lose their colony, and the Cubans lose their land.
-Cuba then would be declared an independent black republic, under the protectorate of England and the United States.

-Yo no estoy por el plan de agregación a los Estados Unidos.
-Para realizarlo, sería preciso hacer a Cuba campo de batalla: los combatientes serían por un lado criollos y anglo-americanos, por otro españoles é ingleses.
-Al fondo, en expectativa, negros.
-Resultado: los españoles se quedan sin su Colonia: los Cubanos sin su tierra: Cuba sería declarado república negra independiente, bajo el protectorado de Inglaterra y los Estados Unidose.

 In 1838, even though Del Monte ideals about black slave trade was that of an abolitionist, as a planter and slave owner, his beliefs were still pro-slavery.
 He seemed to admire both governments of the United States and England.
 He was quoted as saying that:

-It is an irrefutable fact that the United States of America has, since its founding, enjoyed the greatest political liberty, and they still have slaves.

 In the same year however, while Del Monte lived in Spain and with the help of some of the friends from Cuba, he looked forward to establish an anti-annexationist newspaper that should be: